• Skip to primary navigation

 I give full instructions for stove top and slow cooker in the recipe card toward the bottom of the page.

-To get started on this keto chili recipe, I first browned my stew meat in the large pot with some oil.
+1. Brown the meat - To get started on this recipe, I first browned my stew meat in the large pot with some oil.
 Browning adds so much flavor to the chili so don't skip this step.

 browning stew meat in a pot

-Now remove the meat from the pan and added the onion and red bell pepper so they can cook in the excess grease.
+1. Saute the vegetables - Remove the meat from the pan and added the onion and red bell pepper so they can cook in the excess grease.
 Cook them until they are soft.
-I really like the addition of red bell pepper to this low carb chili to add a little sweetness.
+I really like the addition of red bell pepper to this chili to add a little sweetness.

 cooking onions and red bell peppers in a pot